-- If the committee does not approve a retake, or if the student fails the second attempt, the student will be terminated from the program.
+- If the committee does not approve a retake, or if the student fails the second attempt, the student will be terminated from the master’s program.

-- Thesis Submission: Master’s Thesis/Professional Engineering Design Project
+III.
+Thesis Submission: Master’s Thesis/Professional Engineering Design Project

-All students who complete a Plan A Thesis or Professional Engineering Design Project must file a digital copy of the thesis with the University in accordance with University standards.
-Students may request that the University embargo publication of the thesis for a limited period of time.
+All students who complete a Plan A thesis/professional engineering design project must file a digital copy of the thesis/project with the University in accordance with University standards.
+Students may choose whether to request a temporary embargo on publication of the thesis/project.

 - Plan C Master’s Degrees

-- Minimum GPA required for graduation
+- Minimum GPA required for degree clearance

-This policy establishes uniform standards for the master’s final examination; defines timely submission of copies of the thesis for University archives, and supports Board of Regents Policy: Openness in Research which covers public dissemination of University-sponsored research.
+This policy establishes uniform standards for the master’s final examination; defines timely submission of copies of the thesis for University archives, and supports Board of Regents Policy: Openness in Research (PDF) which covers public dissemination of University-sponsored research.